Appeal

 introduces the concept of a “leader of a public association” as a particular

-.
+category of offender.
 This is a discriminatory approach that may result

 in the persecution of any members and activists of public associations who are